shikharvarshney/JamCityClubApp/README.md

 4. ```AWS Lambda``` for basic chat implementation with the Trigger of AWS-IoT rules.
 5. ```IoT Rules``` explained in the architecture document.
 6. ```AWS-IoT Endpoint``` must be enabled for the region in which you are deploying your code.
+7. ```AWS SES``` to send emails to the users with the url of the chat club in that email.

+### Features

+1. ```Create your own clubs``` by just entering the name of the club.
+2. ```Invite members``` to your own club by just entering their email ids and an invite will be sent to them with the Club's Url.
+3. ```Chat``` with all the members of your club simultaneosuly in a group.
+4. ```List down all the clubs``` that have been created ( For the sake of simplicity, an entry for a club is only made in DB when a chat message has been publsihed in that club).
+I could have created a separate table for Clubs and then fetch the rows from there.
+But to demonstrate the functionality this is enough I guess.
+5. Each user entering his/her name is creating an identity in the Cognito Identity pool.

 ## Getting Started